Health and Disability

 NACCHO and CDC's Division of Human Development and Disability at the National Center on Birth Defects and Developmental Disabilities have developed four new tutorial videos to enhance the user experience on Disability and Health Data System (DHDS).
 The tutorial videos are free to users and teach them how to use the web tool to access data on the health of adults with disabilities.
 This project was supported by Cooperative Agreement #1U38OT000172-01 from the National Center on Birth Defects and Developmental Disabilities at the Centers for Disease Control and Prevention.
 More »

 Strategies for Successfully Including People with Disabilities

 This new guide presents information about the health of people with disabilities, a discussion of the importance of including people with disabilities in public health activities, and strategies for including people with disabilities in health department activities.
 More »

 Directory of Community-Based Organizations Serving People with Disabilities

 This directory provides an overview of organizations that serve people with disabilities in communities across the country.
 The directory includes information about the populations these organizations serve and explains how these organizations can compliment LHD efforts.
 More »

 NACCHO's Toolbox is a free, online collection of local public health tools produced by members of the public health community.
 Tools within the Toolbox are materials and resources public health professionals and other external stakeholders can use to inform and improve their work in the promotion and advancement of public health objectives.

-Disability-specific tools include the Disability and Health Data System, which is intended to be used by public health professionals to translate state-level, disability-specific data into public health information, American Sign Language Videos for preparedness, and resources for performing health assessments for people with intellectual and developmental disabilities including a training video and assessment protocol.
+Tools in the newly developed Health and Disability Toolkit include the Disability and Health Data System, which is intended to be used by public health professionals to translate state-level, disability-specific data into public health information, American Sign Language Videos for preparedness, and resources for performing health assessments for people with intellectual and developmental disabilities including a training video and assessment protocol.